 Eiffel Tower – 7th Arrondissement

-If you still haven’t found your ideal place to stay in Paris, have a look at the map below.
-There are countless options to choose from!
+If you haven’t found your ideal place to stay in Paris yet, take a look at the map below.
+With countless options to choose from, you’re sure to find the perfect spot!

 TRAVEL ADVICE

-If you have a limited time to spend in Paris, or your flight leaves in the evening, you may consider storing your bags with Radical Storage.
-They have multiple store locations across cities.
-All you need to do is book your storage location for a selected day and time and leave your bags once there.
-We have found storing our bags particularly convenient when we did not need to stay overnight and only had a day to spend in a city.
+If you have limited time in Paris or a late flight, consider storing your bags with Radical Storage.
+With locations throughout the city, it’s easy to book a storage spot for a specific day and time.
+We found it especially convenient when we didn’t need to stay overnight and only had a day to explore.
+Simply drop off your bags and enjoy the city hassle-free!

 The Best Things to do in Paris